 Improved relevancy directly enhances user productivity and core business objectives

-Search Technologies provides a services engagement, typically for an agreed fixed-price, for improving the relevancy of search results within an existing Solr Lucene implementation.
+Search Technologies provides a services engagement for improving the relevancy of search results within an existing Solr Lucene implementation.

 This engagement will provide powerful relevancy ranking improvements in an existing Solr installation.
 This includes setting up a basic system for relevancy evaluation, based on a set of sample queries, so that improvements can be quantitatively measured.